MAXI-CoberLEG Operational Group: Maximizing the benefits of cover crops through winter legume species selection and crop management

 - T 1.2.- Identification of health problems: description of pests in study areas

-- T 1.3.- Selection of plant species / varieties of lupine: viability, adaptability and productivity tests
+- T 1.3.- Selection of plant species / lupine varieties: viability, adaptability and productivity tests

 - SubT 1.3.1.- Germination test in different pHs and soil textures

 - ACT.
-2. - EVALUATION OF RESILIENCE IN THE VEGETAL COVER AGROECOSYSTEM
+2. - EVALUATION OF RESILIENCE IN THE VEGETABLE COVER AGROECOSYSTEM

-- T 2.3. and T 2.4.- Evaluation of the incidence of pests in microplot trials
+- T 2.3. and T 2.4.- Evaluation of pest incidence in microplot trials

 - ACT.
-3. - EVALUATION OF THE BENEFITS ON THE SOIL OF THE EFFECT OF VEGETAL COVER
+3. - EVALUATION OF THE BENEFITS OF THE EFFECT OF VEGETABLE COVER ON THE SOIL

 - T 3.1. and T 3.2.- Analysis of soil properties in microplot tests

-- T 3.3. and T 3.4.- Effect of cover on soil moisture in microplot trials
+- T 3.3. and T 3.4.- Effect of cover on soil moisture in microplot tests

 - T3.5.- Initial state of the microbiome in microplot trials